japinol7/the-codemaster/README.md

           This can especially happen with snakes and dragons.
 	      > This is not a bug, it's a feature.
 	        Yeah, really.
 It is a design decision. ; p
-	> NPCs (bestiary, monsters, and others):
-	    > Bats:
-	        > They bite your head/neck whenever you are too close to them.
-	        > There are four types of bats:
-	            > Blue bats: They deal basic damage.
-	            > Lilac bats: They deal medium damage
-	            > Red bats: They deal a good deal of damage.
-    	        > Black bats: They deal great damage.
-	    > Demons:
-	        > Beware, they have weapons, can cast spells and have great resistance to magic.
-	    > Dragons:
-	        > Beware, they have magic weapons
-	          and good or great resistance to magic.
-	        > You can hit only their head.
-So do not waste bullets on their body.
-	        > Beware, the dragons land is very dangerous.
-	    > Ghosts:
-	        > Cannot be killed/hit with normal weapons.
-	          Only Dark magic spells can damage them, i.e, Vortex of Doom and Doom Bolts.
-	    > Mages:
-	        > Beware, they have magic weapons
-	          and good resistance to magic.
-	    > Pokoyos.
-	    > Pumpkin zombies:
-	        > Beware, they have magic weapons
-	          and have some small resistance to magic.
-	    > Pumpkin heads (zombies):
-	        > Beware, they have magic weapons
-	          and have some small resistance to magic.
-	    > Robots:
-	        > Beware, they have weapons.
-	    > Samurais:
-	        > Beware, they have weapons, magic weapons and have some small resistance to magic.
-	    > Skulls.
-	    > Snakes:
-	        > They bite you whenever you are too close to them.
-	        > Their body also gives you damage but much less than their head.
-	        > You can hit only their head.
-So do not waste bullets on their body.
-	    > Terminator Eyes:
-	        > Beware, they have weapons.
-	    > Tethloriens:
-	        > Beware, they have weapons, magic weapons and have some small resistance to magic.
-	    > Vampires
-	    > Wolf-men.

 ## Keyboard keys